vijay-varadarajan/VedAssist2/README.md

 python manage.py runserver
 ```

-- Open the following link to view the web application:
+- Open the following link in your browser to view the web application:

 ```bash
 http://127.0.0.1:8000/